apache/apisix/docs/en/latest/FAQ.md

 This is supported.
 Here is an example where the `FQDN` is `httpbin.default.svc.cluster.local`:

+This is supported.
+Here is an example where the `FQDN` is `httpbin.default.svc.cluster.local` (a Kubernetes Service):

 ```shell
 curl http://127.0.0.1:9080/apisix/admin/routes/1  -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -d '
 {